open-edge-insights/ts-telegraf/README.md

 called subscriber which receives the data from eii message bus.
 After receiving the data, depending on configuration, the plugin process the data, either synchronously or asynchronously.
-- In synchronous processing, the receiver thread (thread which receives the data from EII message bus) is also resposible for the processing of the data (json parsing).
+- In **synchronous** processing**, the receiver thread (thread which receives the data from EII message bus) is also resposible for the processing of the data (json parsing).
 After processing the previous data only, the receiver thread process next data available on the EII message bus.
-- In asynchronous processing the  receiver thread  receives the data and put it into the queue.
+- In **asynchronous** processing the  receiver thread  receives the data and put it into the queue.
 There will be pool of threads which will be dequeing the data from the queue and processing it.

 **Guidelines for choosing the data processing options are**
 - Synchronous option: When the ingestion rate is consistent